Director, Actor, Stage Manager, Designer

 at Sea for UW Opera, and worked as assistant stage manager

 for Relative Values at Rain Country Players.
-More recently he shared the leading role of Travis in the West Coast Premiere of Cowboy Versus Samurai and the role of Glenn in the Seattle Premiere of Year Zero with SiS Productions.
-He starred in the role of Bao in the Northwest Premiere of The Happy Ones with Seattle Public Theatre and has also appeared in Amelia and Don Pasquale at Seattle Opera.
-David was also featured as Ito in two separate staged readings of Auntie Mame, one for Annex Theatre, and the other with Elliott Bay Theatre.
+With SiS Productions, he shared the leading roles of Travis in the West Coast Premiere of Cowboy Versus Samurai and Glenn in the Seattle Premiere of Year Zero.
+He also directed Paper Angels and Mechanics of Love for SiS.
+He has also appeared in various roles as a supernumerary in Amelia, Don Pasquale, Daughter of the Regiment, Tosca, Rigoletto and Don Giovanni at Seattle Opera.
+He reccently stage managed Chinglish for ArtsWest, and Emboldened for Freehold and dod the scenic design for Pratidhwani's production of Dance Like a Man.
+David was also featured as Ito in three separate staged readings of Auntie Mame, at Annex Theatre, with Elliott Bay Theatre, and also at Endangered Species Theatre Project.

 David's spare time is spent trying to see